zackmdavis/Less_Wrong_Drafts/comment_on_banning_said_achmiz.md

 _Your status is always at risk._ You wouldn't even want it not to be: by [conservation of expected evidence](https://www.readthesequences.com/Conservation-Of-Expected-Evidence), [gaining status requires the possibility of losing status](https://www.lesswrong.com/posts/G5TwJ9BGxcgh5DsmQ/yes-requires-the-possibility-of-no).
 If Pace [thinks this stance is](https://www.lesswrong.com/posts/98sCTsGJZ77WgQ6nE/banning-said-achmiz-and-broader-thoughts-on-moderation?commentId=BJ2j8sQThHzDYNFo9) "good at sucking energy out of people with little intellectual productivity as a result", he's describing people whose energy is dependent on _unaccountability_—who will only work on a guarantee that their work _won't_ be judged on the merits.
 I can believe that such people exist; I have much more trouble believing that their work is good on the merits.

-What's is particularly striking about Habyrka's persecution of Achmiz is Habyrka's apparent inability to understand the concept of independent judgement, the idea of not being dependent on the approval of others.
+What's is particularly striking about Habryka's persecution of Achmiz is Habryka's apparent inability to understand the concept of independent judgement, the idea of not being dependent on the approval of others.

-In the comments, Habyrka [contrasts two views](https://www.lesswrong.com/posts/98sCTsGJZ77WgQ6nE/banning-said-achmiz-and-broader-thoughts-on-moderation?commentId=uyobAZy5iYAAWzSSi).
-According to one view, which Habyrka thinks is false:
+In the comments, Habryka [contrasts two views](https://www.lesswrong.com/posts/98sCTsGJZ77WgQ6nE/banning-said-achmiz-and-broader-thoughts-on-moderation?commentId=uyobAZy5iYAAWzSSi).
+According to one view, which Habryka thinks is false:

 > Said is indeed really actually not intending to sneer at people all the time, is not intending to summon up lots of social judgement, does not carry emnity in his heart, and is just writing comments, usually with disagreement, sometimes with approval.
 Maybe he feels some things while writing, sometimes those feelings are negative, but it's not that there is some overarching complicated optimization process that tries to get most authors on LessWrong to leave and stop doing whatever they are doing.
 They are just comments, trying to point out flaws and correct the record.
 For reasons of local validity.